 I’ve put the word “competed” in quotes above because in fact there can be no competition among polytheistic sects or organizations.
 The polytheists believed in many gods who each had authority over a certain work of the universe.
 And so, the crucial difference between all these polytheistic groups and the beliefs of the Jesus-people was that the polytheists were not religiously exclusive.
 Polytheists did not believe that if you worshiped one certain god as above the others, you had to give up worshiping your other favorite gods, or that if your worshiped one god this week, you would be betraying that god by choosing another god as the focus of your worship next week.
 Polytheists took for granted that they were free to worship whatever gods they wished at any time, without insulting any of the other gods.

 To the Jesus-people, on the other hand—indeed to all Jews in general—the polytheistic approach to religion was foolish at best, blasphemous at worst.
 Both orthodox Jews and Jesus-people were religious exclusivists.
-Both groups, since they were Jewish, believed and taught that YHWH was the One and Only God.
+Both groups, since they were Jewish in origin, believed and taught that YHWH was the One and Only God.
 All other “gods” were simply disembodied spirits or demons, not to be attended to.

 In other words, the Jesus-people believed that if you choose YHWH as the focus of your worship, you must give up worship of all other gods.
 That is the essence of Jewish and Christian monotheism.
 To worship the Supreme One, you must unsubscribe to all other gods.
 Whatever holds power over you other than the Supreme One is simply a creature like you.
 Whatever inhabits the spirit-world and may come into your presence at night or in other spiritually powerful moments are demons, to be admonished and sent away.
 There is only One who is Supreme.